 - Dishonesty about earned skills, licenses, or qualifications

-Internal (Company) Related Factors
+Internal (Company) Factors

 - HR-related error: Offering a candidate the incorrect salary or total compensation package

-- Lack of management oversight: Double-filling a position (which should be exceptionally rare)
+- Management oversight: Double-filling a position

 - Change in business outlook: Hiring for a position that has been newly tagged for elimination